LBNL-UCB-STI/beam/docs/protocols.rst

 1. The PersonAgent inquires about the availability and pricing of the service using a RideHailingInquiry message.
 2. The RideHailingManager responds with a RideHailingInquiryResponse.
 3. The PersonAgent may choose to use the ride hailing service in the mode choice process.
-4. The PersonAgent sends a ReserveHailedRide message attempting to book the service.
+4. The PersonAgent sends a ReserveRide message attempting to book the service.
-5. The RideHailingManager responds with a ReserveHailedRideResponse which either confirms the reservation or notifies that the resource is unavailable.
+5. The RideHailingManager responds with a ReservationResponse which either confirms the reservation or notifies that the resource is unavailable.

 Inquiry
 ~~~~~~~

 The RideHailingInquiry message contains:

+* inquiryId
+* customerId
+* pickUpLocation
+* departAt time
+* destinationLocation

 The RideHailingInquiryResponse message contains:

+* inquiryId
+* a Vector of TravelProposals
+* an optional ReservationError

+Each TravelProposal contains:

+* RideHailingAgentLocation
+* Time to Customer
+* estimatedPrice
+* estimatedTravelTime
+* Route to customer
+* Route from origin to destination

 Reserve
 ~~~~~~~
-The ReserveHailedRide message contains:

-The RideHailingInquiry message contains:
+The ReserveRide message contains:

+* inquiryId
+* customerId in the form of a VehiclePersonId
+* pickUpLocation
+* departAt time
+* destinationLocation)

+The ReservationResponse message contains the request Id and either a ReservationError or f the reservation is successfull, a ReserveConfirmInfo object with the following:

+* DepartFrom BeamLeg.
+* ArriveTo BeamLeg.
+* PassengerVehicleId object containin the passenger and vehicle Ids.
+* Vector of triggers to schedule.

 Transit
 -------